 More to Win at the UK National Lottery

-The changes in the National Lottery include the overall jackpot doubling, an increase to £25 (from £10) for correctly picking three numbers and a weekly raffle of £20,000 for 50 winners.
+The changes in the National Lottery include the overall jackpot doubling, an increase to £25 (from £10) for correctly picking three numbers, and a weekly raffle of £20,000 for 50 winners.
 One of the big arguments on the challenging odds of winning a big jackpot is lotteries don’t provide any guaranteed prizes.
-The UK National Lottery has done this with their 50 winners each draw.
+The UK National Lottery has done this with 50 winners in each draw.

 The Catch at UK National Lottery

 Though there are now guaranteed prizes and an increase in jackpots, the cost of ticket lines has also increased to £2 per ticket line.
 Since the UK National Lottery has been around since 1994 with no changes, this makes sense.

 The Game at UK National Lottery

 The format remains the same with players choosing six numbers per line between 1 and 49.
 Players can also choose the ‘Quick Pic’ open where the computer randomly selects six numbers per ticket line.
 The game is played twice a week Wednesday and Saturday.